Legana/ampir/README.md

 | G1P6H5\_MYOLU | MALTVRIQAACLLLLLLASLTSYSLLLSQTTQLADLQTQDTAGAT… |     0.934 |

-Predicted proteins with a specified predicted probability value could then be extracted and written to a FASTA file.
+Predicted proteins with a specified predicted probability value could then be extracted and written to a FASTA file:

 ``` r
 my_predicted_amps <- my_protein_df[my_prediction[,3] >= 0.9,]